cryptohack/cryptohack-blog/drafts/2021-01-06-finite-groups.md

 - The norm is a group homomorphism (see above)
 - The `private_key` has only 256 bits, rather than being of the size of the order of $\|G\|$ which has 378 bits
 - This means solving the discrete log after taking the norm map will recover *most* of the `private_key`
-- Pari has an implementation for solving the discrete log must faster than `discrete_log` offered by default from Sage for $n = p^k$.
+- Pari has an implementation for solving the discrete log much faster than `discrete_log` offered by default from Sage for $n = p^k$.

 Let's discuss the solution, and then look at the implementation